The #1 Nose Surgery Guide for Patients

 The rhinoplasty operation is indicated when the nose is too large, the tip is too bulbous, there is a bump or hump on the bridge.
 The nose may requiring straightening because it is crooked, often subsequent to an injury.
 A common, unsatisfactory feature, particularly in the age of head-on cell phone “ selfie” photos is that the tip depresses with smile.
 In such photos, the nose looks longer and often the tip appears widened.

 Rhinoplasty is right for you if you do not like the appearance of your nose.
-Its’ that simple.
+It’s that simple.
+In some cases, patients seek revision rhinoplasty.
 Luckily, unlike other Nature-delivered body factors, such as being too tall or too short, the rhinoplasty operation can solve the problem.
 And, remember, it is not about what others think, it’s your nose, on your face.
 You are the only decision-maker.

 THE COMMON IMPERFECTIONS FOR WHICH PATIENTS SEEK Rhinoplasty: